 Some err when they think that they cannot come to Christ unless they first repent, and that repentance prepares for the forgiveness of their sins.
 It is true that repentance does come before the forgiveness of sins but should the sinner wait till, he has repented before he can come to Jesus?
 No. The Bible does not teach that the sinner must repent before he can come to Christ who calls all, “Come unto Me, all ye that labor and are heavy-laden, and I will give you rest” (Matthew 11:28).

 It is Christ who leads sinners to genuine repentance.
-Peter said, “Him hath God exalted with His right hand to be a Prince and a Saviour, for to give repentance to Israel, and forgiveness of sins” (Acts 5:31).
+Peter said, “Him hath God exalted with His right hand to be a Prince and a Savior, for to give repentance to Israel, and forgiveness of sins” (Acts 5:31).
 Jesus has said, “I, if I be lifted up from the earth, will draw all men unto Me” (John 12:32).
 Christ draws all men to Him (Revelation 22:17).

 Sinners must not wait for stronger convictions, for better opportunities, or for holier moments.
 They must come to Christ just as they are when they first hear His voice calling them.
-God will not save the rejectors of His grace.
+But God will not save the rejectors of His grace.
 Every act of transgression, every neglect or rejection of the grace of Christ hardens the heart to the tender pleading of God’s Holy Spirit.

 Paul writes, “Behold, now is the accepted time; behold, now is the day of salvation.”
 “Today if ye will hear His voice, harden not your hearts” (2 Corinthians 6:2; Hebrews 3:7, 8).
 Therefore, be as zealous, as persistent, as you would be if your life were at stake.
 The matter of being righteous should be settled between your Creator and you, settled for eternity.